Peter Wheat and the Breadmen: History

 Thanks to Carlos's marketing and scheduling, Peter Wheat and the Breadmen soon began opening for prominent music acts such as the Byrds, the Animals, and frequently were paired with Paul Revere & the Raiders.
 In March 1966, the band recorded "Baby, What's New?" and "All the Time" for their lone single, which was released on the Amber label and met with regional success.
 With all the good fortune the band was enjoying, they were scheduled to open for the Beatles' August 29, 1966 performance at Candlestick Park, however conflicts with labor unions limited the group to being spectators to the Fab Four's final live act.
-In September 1966, Birdwell and Kennedy were met with controversary when their school district refused enrollment by reasoning that their hair was too long.
+In September 1966, Birdwell and Kennedy were met with controversy when their school district refused enrollment by reasoning that their hair was too long.
 The opposition received brief national media attention until Birdwell and Kennedy conceded and trimmed their hair.
 In late 1966, Peter Wheat and the Breadmen, as a result of Carlos's encouragement and inspiration from the Beatles' song "Got to Get You into My Life", added a horn section to their live act.
 However, the professionalism of the horn players clashed with the band's free-form instrumentals, and consequently caused the group's disbandment in early 1967.

 Since their breakup, the band's material has resurfaced on compilation albums, making their single revered among garage rock enthusiasts.
 The song "Baby, What's New?" appears on Pebbles, Volume 10 and You Got Yours!
 East Bay Garage 1965 - 1967, and "All the Time" is featured on Pebbles, Volume 11: Northern California.